fork/wp-update-server/README.md

 * **Designed for extensibility.**

   Want to secure your upgrade download links?
 Or use a custom logger or cache?
 Maybe your plugin doesn't have a standard `readme.txt` and you'd prefer to load the changelog and other update meta from the database instead?
 Create your own customized server by extending the `Wpup_UpdateServer` class.
 See examples below.

 Getting Started
 ---------------

 ### Setting Up the Server
 This part of the setup process is identical for both plugins and themes.
 For the sake of brevity, I'll describe it from the plugin perspective.

 1. Upload the `wp-update-server` directory to your site.
 You can rename it to something else (e.g. `updates`) if you want.
 2. Make the `cache` and `logs` subdirectories writable by PHP.
 3. Create a Zip archive of your plugin's directory.
 The name of the archive must be the same as the name of the directory + ".zip".
 4. Copy the Zip file to the `packages` subdirectory.
-5. Verify that the API is working by visiting `/wp-update-server/?action=get_metadata&slug=plugin-directory-name` in your browser.
+5. Verify that the API is working by visiting `/wp-update-server/?action=get_metadata&slug=plugin-directory-name` (or `/wp-update-server/?action=get_metadata&slug=plugin-directory-name&dir=my-project`) in your browser.
 You should see a JSON document containing various information about your plugin (name, version, description and so on).

 **Tip:** Use the JSONView extension ([Firefox](https://addons.mozilla.org/en-US/firefox/addon/10869/),  [Chrome](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc)) to pretty-print JSON in the browser.